Skip to main content

 If power is fine and the compressor runs, look for these in order:

 • Iced-over evaporator coil.
 Open the box, look at the coil.
 A solid block of frost means a defrost failure.
 Airflow is choked, so the box warms while the compressor runs.
 This is the single most common walk-in call.
+If the coil is iced, shut the unit down and let it thaw to buy time, but the defrost heater, timer, or control board needs a tech to diagnose and replace.
+It will ice again until that component is fixed.

 • Dead evaporator fan.
 No air movement off the coil means no cold air in the box.
 Listen for the fan inside the unit.
+Motor swap on commercial equipment involves wiring and often working around refrigerant lines.
+Call a tech.

 • Filthy condenser coil.
 A grease-caked condenser out back makes the system reject heat poorly.
 The compressor runs hot and the box loses ground, worst on the hottest days.
+A tech will clean it and also check whether the compressor took heat damage from running in that condition.

 Step 4: Know when to stop and call